learnbyexample/Ruby_Scripting/chapters/Control_structures.md

 ## <a name="if"></a>if

-* Let's see an example to conditionally change value of a variable
 * the `if` and `end` keywords are used to define the beginning and end of this control structure
     * the boolean expression is provided after `if` keyword
 * like method definition, the convention is to indent the body with two space characters
     * the body is optional - helpful to create placeholders
     * return value is the result of last expression that gets executed
+* let's see an example to conditionally change value of a variable

 ```ruby
 #!/usr/bin/env ruby